kolok/myits-api/README.md

 > docker exec -i myits-db psql -p 5432 -h 127.0.0.1 -U myits-user < db-files/myits.testing.db.sql

-This command will dropp and create the testing database, others steps will be handle in the tests by the migrations and the seeds process.
+This command will drop and create the testing database, others steps will be handle in the tests by the migrations and the seeds process.

+Run tests :

+> docker exec myits-api npm run test

 # Useful links